surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 The module runs in polyphonic stereo with mix, pre- and post- gain, cutoff and resonance controls which all do exactly what you'd expect.

+What it doesn't have is a dedicated V/Oct input.
+But you can make it pitch tracking by patching a V/Oct signal into a mod input, and assigning it to the frequency dial at full depth.
+Note that not all the filters play in tune consistently throughout their range, for some of them the tuning will vary with feedback and input level.
+Some of them play in tune very reliably though. the 24dB Lowpass and the OB-Xd Bandpass and Notch filters are particularly consistent.

 The VCF display shows the result of transforming a chirp sweep through the filter as configured.
 It is the actual filter response calculated in near-realtime.